-- Handling telephone and general public enquiries; (C) - (D) Coordination of core operational skills/competency training sessions; - (E) Coordination of school/community education and activities; - (F) Liaison with local community group, businesses, QFES Area, Regional and Head Office staff; and - (G) General station administration and correspondence responsibilities. - (c) Motor vehicle allowance
+- (D) Coordination of core operational skills/competency training sessions; - (E) Coordination of school/community education and activities; - (F) Liaison with local community group, businesses, QFES Area, Regional and Head Office staff; and - (G) General station administration and correspondence responsibilities. - (c) Motor vehicle allowance

-Does QFES apply the Public Service Commission's Domestic travel directive?
+Does QFES apply the Public Service Commission's Domestic travel directive?28

-- (d) Mount Isa locality allowance (OFRS 5.4.1 & OFRSCC 5.4.1) - (i) an employee in the career firefighter or communications stream who is employed in Mount Is a shall receive the following amounts in addition to their ordinary rates of pay: - an employee in the career firefighter stream \$66.00 per fortnight.
-(A) - an employee in the communications stream \$91.60 per fortnight.
-(B) - all other employees none.
-(C) - The amount prescribed in clause 13.1(d)(i) shall be payable with respect to annual leave, (ii) long service leave and all leave with pay, but shall not be included for the purpose of calculating overtime or any penalty payments.
+- (d) Mount Isa locality allowance29 (QFRS 5.4.1 & QFRSCC 5.4.1) - (i) an employee in the career firefighter or communications stream who is employed in Mount Isa shall receive the following amounts in addition to their ordinary rates of pay: - (A) an employee in the career firefighter stream \$66.00 per fortnight. - (B) an employee in the communications stream \$91.60 per fortnight. - (C) all other employees none. - (ii) The amount prescribed in clause 13.1(d)(i) shall be payable with respect to annual leave, long service leave and all leave with pay, but shall not be included for the purpose of calculating overtime or any penalty payments.

-Would it be inconsistent with other modern awards to retain this unique locality allowance?
-15
+Would it be inconsistent with other modern awards to retain this unique locality allowance?30